 Tip 3• Fewer guests less stress

-Reduce your guest list!
-What do I mean?
+Cut your guest list!
 For couples working with a more modest budget, trim your small wedding in Amsterdam by inviting 30 to 50 guests.
 This smaller and intimate gathering allows for a more personalised experience.
 Set against the breathtaking backdrop of the city, you can share meaningful moments with your closest friends and family.
 Invite everyone (within reason) to ensure complete marital bliss!

 Tip 4• Intimate wedding planning

 Make the most of your small wedding in Amsterdam by prioritizing quality time with family and friends.
 Use a comprehensive planning itinerary & spreadsheet to streamline your timings and preparations.
-You will find helpful suggestions for scheduling your ceremony and reception.
-Get creative with cost-effective ideas to make your special day uniquely yours.
-Focus on creating intimate moments, whether through personalised vows, shared activities, or small group celebrations.
+Find helpful suggestions for scheduling your ceremony and reception.
+Get creative and make your special day uniquely yours.
+Focus on creating intimate moments, whether through personalised vows, shared activities, or small group activities.
 Treat your loved ones to a memorable wedding experience together.

 Why wait for the warmth of spring or the joy of summer to celebrate your love?
+Many couples marry during the peak wedding season May through to September.
 Embrace the charm of an off-season small wedding in Amsterdam, where intimacy meets affordability.
-The months of January, February, March, October, and November are the most budget-friendly times to tie the knot.
+The off-peak season months are January, February, March, October, and November where couples can enjoy the most budget-friendly times.
 Let the crisp autumn air or the serene winter setting surround you as you create unforgettable memories with family and friends.

 Celebrate your special day with a low-key wedding ceremony, also known as a micro wedding, aboard a beautiful boat.
 It can take place between 1 PM and 8 PM and is perfect for up to 30-50 guests.
 And the best part is, you won’t have to refinance your mortgage to make it happen.
 In fact, I will be your celebrant for this exclusive event.